Nithin-GK/UniteandConquer/README.md

 # Training On custom datasets

-## Data Preparation- Testing
+## Data Preparation- Training
-You can test on any custom datasets by arranding the data in the following format.
+You can train on any custom datasets by arranging the data in the following format.
 Please note that you can choose to give either one or more modalities
 ```
     ├── data
     |   ├── images